Le Mars Community School District

 The Le Mars Community School District, or Le Mars Community Schools, is a rural public school district headquartered in Le Mars, Iowa.
 The school district, entirely in Plymouth County, provides education for students living in Le Mars, Brunsville, Craig, Merrill, and Struble, in addition to the surrounding rural areas.

 The mascot is the Bulldogs and their colors are red and black.

 Schools

-The district operates six schools, all located in Le Mars:
+The district operates six individual school buildings, all located in Le Mars: